Latest

 He Has Past Experience Facing A World No. 1

-Machac’s Dubai meeting with Djokovic will not be his first clash with a World No. 1.
-In 2022, the Czech faced Daniil Medvedev — who was then atop the Pepperstone ATP Rankings — at the BNP Paribas Open in Indian Wells.
+Machac’s played Djokovic in Dubai last year, getting to within sight of victory before the Serbian held firm in a third-set tie-break to win 6-3, 3-6, 7-6(1).
+In 2022, the Czech faced Daniil Medvedev — who was then atop the Pepperstone ATP Rankings — at the BNP Paribas Open in Indian Wells, falling 6-3, 6-2.

 Despite a straight-sets defeat to Medevedev on that occasion, Machac has regularly showcased his ability to go toe-to-toe with some of the best on Tour.
 He defeated Richard Gasquet and Daniel Evans while representing the Czech Republic at the 2021 Davis Cup Finals, while he also pushed Casper Ruud to four sets at this year’s Australian Open.